|Week 12 Geauga County, Ohio||Aug. 22, 2012|

 Basil - $3/pound

-You will start to see both hot and mild banana peppers show up in your bags.
+You are now receiving both hot and mild banana peppers in your shares.
 The hot peppers will be marked with a "HOT" sticker on their bags, and the mild peppers will not have a sticker.
 It is always good to be cautious, though.
 Please remember to limit contact with the seeds, and make sure to wash your hands thoroughly after handling.

 Farm tour information